 With Best Consignment Shop Software there are several options at POS for customizing each sale for each customer:

 Pricing for BCSS is well out weighed by program features and benefits.
-There's just one payment for lifetime use and there are no monthly or annual support fees.
+There's just one payment for lifetime use and there are no prepayments for support.